The Ballad of Frankie Lee and Judas Priest Lyrics

 Into the arms of Judas Priest

-Which is where he died of thirst
+Which is where he died of thirst.

 No one tried to say a thing

-When they took him out in jest
+When they carried him out in jest

-Except, of course, the little neighbor boy
+Except of course, the little neighbor boy

 Who carried him to rest

-And he just walked along, alone
+And he just walked along alone

-With his guilt so well concealed
+Whit his guilt so well concealed

 And muttered underneath his breath